voxpelli/webpage-micropub-to-github/README.md

 ### Yarn-support

 This project contains a [https://yarnpkg.com/](Yarn) lock file which is a faster and more secure alternative to the npm client.
-It can be used with [eg. Heroku](https://github.com/heroku/heroku-buildpack-nodejs/issues/337#issuecomment-253286196).

 ## Micropub endpoint discovery